git-ftp/git-ftp/INSTALL.md

 Note: Make sure Git and cURL are installed.

-This should work on Mac OS X, Debian, Ubuntu, Fedora, RedHat, etc.
+This should work on MacOS, Debian, Ubuntu, Fedora, RedHat, etc.

 The easiest way is to use Git for installing: